MyCryptoHQ/support.mycrypto.com/src/content/transactions/how-do-I-know-what-gas-limit-to-use.md

 {
 "title"          : "How Do I Know What Gas Price/Gas Limit to Use?", "sort"           : "100",
-"category"       : "Gas & Transaction Fees",
+"category"       : "Transactions",
-"description"    : "Gas",
+"description"    : "Transactions",
 "date_published" : "2018-02-06T08:00:00+08:00",
 "date_modified"  : "2018-02-19T08:00:00+08:00"
 }